AdobeDocs/campaign-standard.en/help/designing/using/defining-the-email-structure.md

     ![](assets/email_designer_save-as-fragment_list.png)

-1. To use your new fragment, open any email content and select it from the fragment list.
+1. To use the new fragment, open any email content and select it from the fragment list.

 ![](assets/email_designer_save-as-fragment_in-new-email.png)